-Any required documents or information that the family is unable to provide at the time of the interview must be provided at a second scheduled interview or the family may return the information within 10 business days.
+If thee family is unable to provide documents and information at the time of the face to face interview, the family may return the information within 10 business days.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.